 When you crave the carbohydrates and sodium and miss the crunch of a bag of chips, remember that sodium retains water and will not help ease the bloating.
 Foods with alcohol and sugar will also continue to retain water in the body.
 Consider passing that glass of wine.
 Mood swings are caused by blood sugar fluctuations so avoid candy and sugary sweets.
 Sadly, chocolate is also a no. It is beneficial to cut down on caffeine as well.
 Substitute the sugar cravings by consuming whole grains.

 Adding seeds like chia to your diet will provide the crunch with the needed nutrition.
 Pumpkin seeds contain magnesium, which can ward off the headaches.
 The magnesium can boost serotonin levels, the feel good hormone we discussed earlier.
 Baked beans, minus the salt, also do just that.
 When it’s time to rest, grab some popcorn and indulge in your favorite show on Netflix.
 Add omega-3 to your diet by tossing flax seeds on your platter.
 Taking calcium supplements and low fat dairy is advisable.
 Eating fibrous foods can help relieve indigestion and provide PMS relief.
 Fiber also binds to the estrogen and gets it out of the body thereby maintaining hormonal balance.

 Medication and home remedies

 Painkillers and period pain tablets are best taken after seeking advice from a medical professional if necessary.
 Ibuprofen and aspirin are commonly available.
-Taking a hot bath or using a heat patch can help reduce the pain.
+Taking a hot bath or using a heat patch can help reduce the pain and help achieve PMS relief.
 Our Cramp Comfort warmly hugs your body to give you relief for 8 hours.